kevinw02/ehr-readmissions-prediction/README.md

 ```bash
 docker-compose up --build
 ```
-Note: This will start two services:
+Note: This will start two services (API and Streamlit):
 - Streamlit Demo App accessible at: http://localhost:8501

 2. Stop the containers: